rossptacek/rossptacek.github.io/MGF1106/probability/pr1-samplespace.md

 ## Sample Space
 Before even beginning to talk about actual likelihood, we begin with the task of enumerating all of the possibilities which may occur in a random process.
 Each possible result is called an **outcomes**, and the set of all posible outcomes is called the **sample space**.
 There are two broad categories under which the sample space might fit.

 1. The outcomes may be **discrete**.
 This means that there is no "wiggle room" between the outcomes.
-The example to keep in mind for this the counting numbers (1, 2, 3, 4, and so on).
+The example to keep in mind for this is the counting numbers (1, 2, 3, 4, and so on).
 If you make a small change to a counting number, you no longer have a counting number.
   * A flipped coin will have a discrete sample space.
 There are only two options for how the coin lands:  On the heads side or on the tails side.
 There is no in-between.
-Even if you want to be picky and add in the possibility that a coin can land on its edge, it's still discrete because there are no outcomes between heads and edge or tails and edge.
+Even if you want to be contrary and add in the possibility that a coin can land on its edge, it's still discrete because there are no outcomes between heads and edge or tails and edge.
   * A card chosen from a deck will have a discrete sample space.
 The outcome is just one of the cards from the deck with nothing possible in between.
 2. The outcomes may be **continuous**.
 With a continuous sample space you can move freely (continuously) between two outcomes and see nothing but other outcomes on the way.
 The model for a continuous sample space is the real number line.
 As you slide your finger along the real number line, you are always pointing to a real number.
 Whereas there are gaps between the counting numbers.
   * When measuring the weather, temperature is continuous.
 Between any two possible temperatures you have nothing but more possible temperatures.
 Temperatures could be 0 degrees, 100 degrees, or any number in between.